MirrorStudios/fallernetes-documentation/docs/index.md

-# Welcome to the Thesis Documentation
+# Welcome to Fallernetes Documentation

-This project began as a solution to a problem I encountered during my Computer Science Bachelor's thesis.
-Its main goal is to enable **game server management on Kubernetes**, allowing **deletion blocking** without adding complex logic to the game servers themselves.
+This projects main goal is to enable **game server management on Kubernetes**, allowing **deletion blocking** without adding complex logic to the game servers themselves.
 Additionally, it supports **custom autoscaling decisions** through **webhooks**.

 ## About the Documentation